maniospas/Blombly/docs/syntax.md

-When calling a code block that is obrained from a data structure, final variables of the structure are still visible alongside the `self` reference to the structure.
-This reference can let you get and set non-final members of `self` using the dot operator.
+When calling a code block that is obrained from a data structure, final variables of the structure are still visible alongside the `this` reference to the structure.
+This reference can let you get and set non-final members of `this` using the dot operator.

 :bulb: Getting and setting on the same base data structure can be a means of continuous communication between functions.
 The operations